nrpatten/node-tip-bot/README.md

 daemon=1
 rpcuser=<your username>
 rpcpassword=<your super secret password>
-rpcallowip=<your bot's ip address or just 127.0.0.1 if hosted on the same machine>
+rpcallowip=<your bots ip address or just 127.0.0.1 if hosted on the same machine>
 ```

 # Start The Bot